polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Desktop/01 - Introduction.md

 https://phosphorusfive.files.wordpress.com/2018/03/desktop-uninstall-module.png

+**Warning** - Please be careful when uninstalling modules, since there is nothing that prevents you from uninstalling modules which are crucial for your Phosphorus Five installation to adequately function, such as the desktop itself, or Micro.
+Make sure you uninstall _the correct_ module, and that you don't uninstall modules the system is dependent upon!

 ### Settings and skinning your Desktop

 The desktop module allows you to change the skin for your Phosphorus Five installation, which is a global